 Leave the closed rooms with 4 boring walls and move to a more interesting space with a comfortable atmosphere that can help you have a "bumper" interview.
 If you don't mind hurting your wallet, you can invite the candidate to lunch, dinner or a drink at a quiet coffee shop in conjunction with the interview (although it's a bit expensive but worth it).
 A natural conversation will give candidates a feeling of closeness and that is when their creative juices flow.

 It's true that the interview is still transactional (we pay you and you do the work) but the way we make decisions is quite emotional.
 And creative people are even more emotional and susceptible to close relationships than anyone else.
-Therefore, I think that to attract creative candidates, one of the things that cannot be overlooked is making the more friendly.
+Therefore, I think that to attract creative candidates, one of the things that cannot be overlooked is making the recruitment process more friendly.

 And in those conversations, the interview structure of the questioner and answerer will never achieve the best results because of its rigidity.